-The average currency exchange rates for the year to 30 June 2014 for the Australian dollar ("A\$", "AUD" or "\$") versus the currencies of Sonic's offshore earnings varied from those in the comparative period, impacting Sonic's AUD reported earnings ("Statutory" earnings).
+The average currency exchange rates for the year to 30 June 2015 for the Australian dollar ("A\$", "AUD" or "\$") versus the currencies of Sonic's offshore earnings varied from those in the comparative period, impacting Sonic's AUD reported earnings ("Statutory" earnings).
 The underlying earnings in foreign currency are not affected.

 As in prior periods, in addition to the statutory disclosures, Sonic's results for the year have also been presented on a "Constant Currency" basis (i.e. using the same exchange rates to convert the current period foreign earnings into AUD as applied in the comparative period, being the average rates for that period).
 This facilitates comparability of the Group's performance, by providing a view on the underlying business performance without distortion caused by exchange rate volatility, so that an assessment can be made of the growth in earnings in local currencies.
 Constant Currency reporting also allows comparison to the guidance Sonic provides to the market about its prospective earnings.
-Given the volatility of the AUD in recent years, Sonic is not comfortable to provide earnings guidance which requires forecasting of exchange rates.
-Sonic therefore provides earnings guidance on a Constant Currency basis, and then reports against that measure.